alban-gerome/kermit/README.md

     <input value="B" type="button" data-analytics-interaction-description="Button XYZ was clicked" />

-Kermit does need to know that clicks are what you need to measure.
+Kermit does not need to know that clicks are what you need to measure.
 If this is a button it will infer that clicks is what you are after by default.
 If the element was drop-down menu or a text field the click event is not relevant there.
 Kermit will infer these Javascript events based on the HTML tag:

  * _click_ - buttons (not radio buttons), links and checkboxes
  * _changes_ - drop-downs and radio buttons